Estimating the Value of Evidence-Based Decision Making: Introduction

 \section{Introduction}

 Many organizations use randomized experiments and observational studies to improve their decision making.
 For example, \citet{gupta2019top} write ``Together [Airbnb, Amazon, Booking.com, Facebook, Google, LinkedIn, Lyft, Microsoft, Netflix, Twitter, Uber, Yandex, and Stanford University] have tested more than one hundred thousand experiment treatments last year.''
-The fact that so many organizations conduct so many experiments suggests that data evidence provides a value for guiding business/policy decisions.
-However, we are unaware of the existence of empirical tools that organizations can use to assess the value of their EBDM practices.
-In the absence of such tools, it is difficult to assess whether too much experimentation is being done, or too little, whether experiments are too large or too small, and whether the right experiments are done.
-Part of the challenge in evaluating the value of EBDM is that it requires a description of the role of evidence in the business/policy decision process.
-In other words, it requires assumptions on what organizations will do with and without various amounts of evidence that they can choose to generate at some cost.
+The fact that so many organizations conduct such a large number of experiments suggests that these organizations believe that data evidence provides significant value in guiding business and policy decisions.
+However, we are unaware of empirical tools that organizations can use to assess the actual value of their EBDM practices.
+In the absence of such tools, it is difficult to determine whether too much experimentation is being conducted or too little, whether experiments are too large or too small, and whether the right experiments are being undertaken.
+Part of the challenge in evaluating the value of EBDM lies in the need to describe the role of evidence in the business and policy decision-making process.
+In other words, estimating the value of EBDM requires assumptions about what organizations will do with and without various amounts of evidence, which they can choose to generate at some cost.

-In this article, we propose an empirical Bayes estimator of the value of EBDM.
-We study the problem of a decision maker deciding whether to adopt a particular policy intervention.
-We use the term ``agent'' to refer to the decision maker, and ``policy'', ``intervention'' and ``treatment'' interchangeably to refer to the policy intervention under scrutiny.
-The agent can implement the intervention based on prior information or gather additional information at some cost, for example, by running an experimental or observational evaluation of the effect of the intervention.
-At the stage where the decision maker decides to implement the intervention or not, she does so to maximize her utility given the available information.
-We derive expressions for the value of the additional information and show how to estimate this value using meta data on estimates of the effects of business/policy interventions and their standard errors.
+In this article, we propose an empirical Bayes estimator for the value of EBDM.
+We study the problem of a decision maker choosing whether to adopt a particular policy intervention.
+We use the term ``agent'' to refer to the decision maker, and ``policy,'' ``intervention,'' and ``treatment'' interchangeably to refer to the policy intervention under scrutiny.
+The agent can implement the intervention based on prior information or gather additional information at some cost—for example, by running an experimental or observational evaluation of the intervention's effect.
+At the stage where the agent decides whether to implement the intervention, they aim to maximize utility based on the available information.
+We derive expressions for the value of additional information and demonstrate how to estimate this value using metadata on estimates of the effects of business and policy interventions, along with their standard errors.